lucid-kv/lucid/README.md

 Lucid is powered by [Clint.Network](https://twitter.com/clint_network) and published under the [MIT License](LICENSE.md).

-If you want to make a little donation (or bigger), use this Bitcoin address: 3NhdjiGrpzH5geVrDHa173EuXxnAVhghtZ
+If you want to make a little donation, use this Bitcoin address: 3NhdjiGrpzH5geVrDHa173EuXxnAVhghtZ or my [Patreon](https://www.patreon.com/clintnetwork).